brandcm/VCF_derived_allele_frequency_annotation/README.md

 # VCF Derived Allele Frequency Annotation
 This repository contains a Python script and supporting files to annotate the derived allele frequency of variants in a VCF file.
-Calculation of the derived allele frequency or DAF requires ancestral allele information.
+Calculation of the derived allele frequency, or DAF, requires ancestral allele information.
 The current script functions by fetching the ancestral allele from a FASTA file with these data.
 Typically, I use the [ancestral allele sequences](http://www.ensembl.org/info/genome/compara/ancestral_sequences.html) from the latest version of Ensembl.
+A [script](https://github.com/brandcm/VCF_derived_allele_frequency_annotation/blob/main/download_Ensembl_GRCh38_ancestral_sequence.sh) to retrieve the latest hg38 release is included here.
+I recommend bgzipping and indexing the retrieved file after using the retrieval script: `bgzip -i homo_sapiens_ancestor_GRCh38.fa'.
+Please also note that this script uses a text file to rename chromosomes/contigs.
+This file may need editing for your application depending on the chromosome notation in your VCF ('22' vs 'chr22').
+Alternatively, you can edit the sequence headers in the FASTA file directly.

-A script to retrieve the latest hg38 release is included here.
-The DAF is then calculated for sites where the ancestral allele is not missing or ambiguous from either allele frequency or genotypes if allele frequency is not present.
+The DAF is calculated for sites where the ancestral allele is not missing or ambiguous from either 1) allele frequency or 2) genotypes if allele frequency is not present.
 The resulting VCF contains two new annotations in the INFO field: 1) the ancestral allele call and 2) the derived allele frequency for that genomic position.
 The annotation script has three required arguments: 1) the path to the FASTA file with ancestral alleles, 2) the path to the input VCF for annotation, and 3) the path to the output file.
 Therefore, the command line prompt to annotate a VCF would look like this:

 ```
 python3 annotate_DAFs.py --fasta input.fa --vcf input.vcf --out out.vcf